(For more New Orleans pages please scroll down)

 New Orleans, like the ancient city of Mainz (in French Mayence) on the River Rhine in Germany (which, for its like passion, I dubbed New Orleans on the Rhine), suffers from the misconception that people think that because they celebrate Carnival with such passion and with the full-blown involvement of the whole community (Mardi Gras in New Orleans and Fastnacht in Mainz) – they are “just a Carnival Town” – and not a place of serious business.

 In fact Mainz turned this insult into a musical “thumbing of the nose” by singing a song “We’re just a carnival association” (Wir sind nür ein Karnival Verein) - every time their football team Mainz 05 scores a critical goal.

-Florida is sought out by governments worldwide to help them identify how to nurture a creative “sense of place” and to attract business and talent.
+Florida has been sought out by governments worldwide to help them identify how to nurture a creative “sense of place” and to attract business and talent.

-As with many other cities that are accepting of a little eccentricity, both New Orleans and Mainz seem to have done this naturally to qualify as creative cities, and their levels of innovation, leading business and university rankings show that such cities make an economic base that is not easily shaken by the variances of economic ups and downs.
+As with many other cities that are accepting of a little eccentricity, both New Orleans and Mainz in Germany seem to have done this naturally to qualify as creative cities.
+Their levels of innovation, leading business and university rankings show that such cities make an economic base that is not easily shaken by the variances of economic ups and downs.

 The way New Orleans went about reconstruction, despite slowness of official assistance, is a lesson for us all - and demonstrative of a real business community.

 I have often thought that New Orleans is the most un-American of cities – and I mean this as a compliment while not disparaging other cities in the USA which I have experienced - and which also have their own style and personality.

 It is also large enough to be a city and small enough to be a village…where news (and gossip) travels fast.

 Its heart is the French Quarter…

 … and antique shops, like this one - where you are greeted by elephants and escorted down the entrance alleyway by serenading ladies, seated musicians – and other bronze images.